clemenkok/IAC0/shell_cheat_sheet.md

 ### `sudo update-alternatives --config \<package_name>` - manage package versions
 If you've installed different versions of a package, such as gcc or Python, you can choose which version to use using this command.

+### `sudo chmod/chown` - changes ownership or permissions of a file/folder
+Some programs you write may need to edit system files or start system services, such as in cloud programming when setting up a web server.
+These may require a file/folder to have elevated permissions, which can be accomplished by sudo chmod/chown.

+### `ctrl-r` - Reverse lookup

+Not explicitly a shell instruction, but a useful tool: looks up prior instructions and autofills them into the command line.
+Useful for if you've executed an important instruction a while ago, or executed similar or long instructions and can't be bothered to retype them.

+Usage: `ctrl-r` followed by typing out the a few characters of the instruction you want to execute.
+If several instructions match, repeatedly pressing `ctrl-r` will cycle through them.
+Press enter once you've found the correct instruction to execute it.

+NB: If the you executed something relatively recently, repeatedly pressing the up arrow will go through the most recently executed instructions.